-Problem: Could not add rich text columns to SharePoint document library, Picture Library and other type of Libraries!
+Problem: Could not add rich text columns to SharePoint document library, Picture Library, and other types of Libraries!

-A little background: End-user created a document library with column “Description” as “Multiple lines of text” and expecting this column to have the Rich text capability.
-So, tried editing the column, and found no option to update the type of this column as rich text!
+A little background: End-user created a document library with column “Description” as “Multiple lines of text” and expected this column to have the Rich text capability.
+So, I tried editing the column and found no option to update the type of this column as rich text!

 However, on document libraries, these options seem missing!
 It just displays a Text area without any formatting!
 It seems you can’t have a rich text column in a document library with SharePoint 2013.
 So, How do we create a Rich Text column for a Document Library?